Code-Institute-Submissions/milestoneProjectThree/README.md

 ### Requirements

-Use Materialize and Flask Frameworks, in conjunction with MongoDB and the IMDB API too render information about end user libraries to the Front End.
-The Website should be responsive allowing end users to perform the full set of CRUD operations at both a collection and titles level.
+Use the Materialize and Flask Frameworks, in conjunction with MongoDB and the IMDb API to render information about end user libraries to the Front End.
+The Website should be responsive, allowing end users to perform the full set of CRUD operations at both a collection and titles level.
 The end users should be able to view their catalogue in its entirety or filter stored titles based on collection, genre, release date, director or search criteria.
-In addition, the above the end user should be able select individual titles to display and edit more detailed information.
-Site structure and purpose should be clear from the outset providing the end user with an intuitive learning experience.
+In addition to the above the end user should be able to select individual titles to display more detailed information and/or edit and update the stored data.
+Site structure and purpose should be clear from the outset, providing the end user with an intuitive learning experience.
 The website should be fully responsive and clearly display good UX design for small, medium and large breakpoints.